AlexanderReiswich/pragma-css/docs/guide/layout.md

 # Layout & Grid

-PragmaCSS offers a manageable amount of layout-related utility classes,
+PragmaCSS offers a handful of layout-related utility classes.
+Specific UI layout classes (i.e. sidebar, navbar, etc.) are not included, as that is outside the scope of a style framework.
+You can use utility classes and custom styles to set up the page layout.

 <br>